rbowsley/lamplighthelp/source/16-5-2_System_Administration_-_Adding_a_new_database_operator_and_Editing_Operator_Settings.markdown

-# 16.5.2    System Administration - Adding a New Database Operator
+# 16.5.2 System Administration - Adding a New Database Operator and Editing Operator Settings

-> System Administrators can add new database operators to their system in the Database Operators' table
+> System Administrators can add new database operators to their system in the Database Operators' table.
+They can also go back to edit their permission level and other details

 **Please note: When you add a new database operator to the system, it will automatically create a new staff profile for them.
 If already have a profile on the system it will be necessary to merge the two (see xxxxxxxxx).
 When you do this, make sure that the profile you keep is the new database operator one.**

-To add new operator:
+### To add new operator:

 - Click 'admin' on the menu bar, then 'system administration'.
 - Under the 'Manage database operators' heading, click 'Add, edit and remove database operators'.